2024 BECE and WASSCE results will be released on schedule – MoE

 “We wish to reassure all stakeholders, especially students, parents, guardians, and the general public, of our dedication to sustaining an environment that fosters seamless, efficient, and high-quality education for all Ghanaian students,” it noted.

-Commenting on the payment, Ntim Fordjour said that the government would continue to release the needed resources to the not-for-profit organization to run its programmes including releasing the 2024 BECE and WASSCE results.
+Commenting on the payment, Ntim Fordjour said that the government would continue to release the needed resources to the not-for-profit organization to run its programmes, including releasing the 2024 BECE and WASSCE results.

-He stated that payments to WAEC by the government have always been in instalments or in tranches because Examinations Council operations do not come as a single event but as a process that is done at different times within the year.
+He stated that payments to WAEC by the government have always been in instalments or in tranches because the Examinations Council operations do not come as a single event but as a process that is done at different times within the year.